VladPolyvko007/nodejsproject/README.md

-# nodejsproject
+# Project for Unicorn
-Hi,in this program i created Fibonacci numbers and manipulated with them.
+Hi,in this program i created Fibonacci numbers and manipulated with them using node.js technology.
-Also i used node.js